Vale-LaMo/technologies_draft/README.md

    - A weighted score per criterion is computed by dividing scores by the number of coders, resulting in a normalized dataset (`weighted_scores_criteria`).

 3. **Plotting Rankings**:
-   - A stacked bar chart visualizes each technology’s score across criteria, colored using the `viridis` palette for clear differentiation.
+   - Several plots are created to visualizes each technology’s score across criteria, colored using the `viridis` palette for clear differentiation.

 4. **Confidence Analysis**:
    - Confidence levels of coders are analyzed using responses from `coders_confidence_level.csv`.